-The REVEAL project will develop two Educational Environmental Narrative (EEN) applications based on different cultural heritage sites from within the consortium.
+The REVEAL project is developing two Educational Environmental Narrative (EEN) applications based on different cultural heritage sites from within the consortium.
 These sites have been chosen to contrast different business models and learning outcomes which could be facilitated by the REVEAL project.

 Case Study 1: Edward Jenner’s House

-This case study will create an EEN which addresses scientific and cultural heritage within a virtual reality reconstruction of Dr. Jenner’s House Museum and Garden in Gloucestershire in the UK.
+For this case study REVEAL has created an EEN which addresses scientific and cultural heritage within a virtual reality reconstruction of Dr. Jenner’s House Museum and Garden in Gloucestershire in the UK.
 As the pioneer of smallpox vaccination, Dr. Edward Jenner is considered the father of immunology and responsible for saving millions of lives from a devastating disease shoes effect were felt throughout the world.
 The Jenner Museum is small, independently run museum based inside Jenner’s original family home, representing an intact cultural heritage site where the VR reconstruction can be facilitated by laser-scanning technology.